jerrylee17/Mouse-Keyboard-Scripts/README.md

 # Mouse Keyboard Scripts

-I made these scripts with the purpose of learning how to control my mouse and keyboard or pulling data from it.
+I made these scripts with the purpose of learning how to use different python libraries to enhance my coding skills.
+Some libraries that I use in this repository are:

+- PyAutoGUI
+- threading